KeyboardKit/website/collections/_posts/2023/2023-03-20-keyboardkit-7.2.md

 ## Conclusion

-KeyboardKit 7.2 brings autocomplete to all platforms and introduces a new theme engine that makes it easier than ever to style your keyboards.
+KeyboardKit 7.2 brings the standard autocomplete provider to all platforms and introduces a new theme engine that makes it easier than ever to style your keyboards.
 There are also many smaller additions, improvements and bug fixes.
 For a complete list of changes, see the [release notes]({{page.release}}).